ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 extended_scope = #6.TAG_FOR_THIS_SEMANTICS(scope)
 ~~~~~~~~~~~~~~~~~~~~
-{: #cddl-ex-0-ext title="Example CDLL definition of scope, using the default Authorization Information Format"}
+{: #cddl-ex-0-ext title="Example CDDL definition of scope, using the default Authorization Information Format"}

 ~~~~~~~~~~~~~~~~~~~~ CDDL
 gname = tstr